You can get in trouble when you treat relationships as tools.

 This can be tricky and hard to do.

-If you do, you can inoculate yourself against psychosomatic illnesses.
+If you manage this, you can inoculate yourself against psychosomatic illnesses.

 What is a psychosomatic illness?